stefan-baumann/AeroSuite/README.md

 - [x] Windows Aero support (Vista, 7, 8, 10)
 - [x] Windows XP & Classic support (via custom drawing)
 - [x] Linux (Mono) support (via custom drawing)

+## ShieldButton
+A button with a shield icon.
+On Windows Vista or higher, the UAC shield icon is shown in the system's default small icon size.
+Showing it on other systems would not make sense as UAC is a Windows-only thing.
+- [x] Windows Aero support (Vista, 7, 8, 10)
+- [x] Windows XP & Classic support
+- [x] Linux (Mono) support